CCKennedy/minode-um/RGB.md

 #### 1. Use button to show different color.

-> When you press button A the RGB module will show red,if you press button B it will be green.
+> When you press button A the RGB module will show red,if you press button B the color will be green.

 > ![pic1](./image/RGB/button-color.png)